Advanced Care for Prostate Cancer

 Catholic Health Cancer Institutes across Long Island deliver excellence in prostate cancer services—from early detection screenings to diagnosis and the most advanced treatment options.
 Our compassionate team of cancer experts support you at every step, including follow-up and survivorship care.

-Prostate cancer is the most common cancer in American men.
-Nearly 1 in 9 will be diagnosed with prostate cancer during his lifetime.
+Prostate cancer is the most common form of cancer in American men.
+Nearly one in nine men will be diagnosed with prostate cancer during his lifetime.
 But it can often be treated successfully if caught early.

-- Having a hard time starting or stopping the urine flow
+- Difficulty starting or stopping your urine flow

 - Urine flow that starts and stops

 Treatment of prostate cancer may require surgery to remove your prostate gland and the nearby lymph nodes.
 Catholic Health offers minimally invasive robotic-assisted surgery using the da Vinci robot system.

 The procedure requires only five small incisions in your abdomen.
 The da Vinci robot provides a high definition 3D view of the surgical area.
 Your physician uses tiny instruments that move like a human hand but more smoothly and with a better range of motion.